Litecrafty/Hexeract/README.md

 - [x] More soon™ We have some crazy ideas... ;)

 # Node distribution example
 Each server will load necessary chunks, but not the entire world.
+Using graph theory, would be something like this:

 <img src="https://i.imgur.com/EILD6bY.png" width="300">